cGIfl300/words_game/markdown/tech/README.md

 app = WordsGame()
 app.load()
 ```
-The database will be loaded from *app.data_base_path*.
+The database will be loaded from *self.data_base_path*.
 Using our JSON format.
 ### Search for Words
 I built differents search engines.
 Here they are.
 #### Word with missing letters
 Example: "B _ _ L D"
 This is the basic function *find_word* who can do that.
-It returns a list of available words from the database, if none an empty list.
+It returns a list of available words from the database, if none, an empty list.
 You must use dots *.* for unknown letters.
 ```python
 app = WordsGame()
 app.load()